urvishvasani/HW_2_3_Game_of_Life/RESULTS.md

   <img src="https://github.com/urvishvasani/HW_2_3_Game_of_Life/blob/master/data/kotlin_compilation_error_message.PNG">
 </p>

-The above graph shows how effective the compilation error message was for the debugger in the case of Kotlin
+The above graph shows how effective the compilation error message was for the participants in the case of Kotlin
-   - 9/10 debuggers rated this particular question between 1 and 3.
-Thus, it can be said that for the particular compilation error that we introduced, the error message was somewhat helpful for the debugger to debug
+   - 9/10 participants rated this particular question between 1 and 3.
+Thus, it can be said that for the particular compilation error that we introduced, the error message was somewhat helpful for the participants to debug

 #### Understandability of Kotlin language (1 being easy to understand and 5 being tough to interpret)
 <p align="center">